reederickson/Project_3/README.md

 Our Project 3 presentation can be found [here](https://www.canva.com/design/DAF-BdQChmw/yEestTJYNk7lJpt7IPr76g/edit?utm_content=DAF-BdQChmw&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton).

 ## An overview of the project and its purpose
+This project proposes to analyze and visualize a sleep health and lifestyle dataset sourced from Kaggle.
+The dataset includes information on factors such as sleep duration, quality, physical activity level, stress level, BMI category, blood pressure, heart rate, daily steps, and sleep disorder.
+The analysis aims to uncover insights into the relationships between these variables and their impact on sleep health and lifestyle choices.
 ## How we handled the initial data and cleaning

 ### Data Cleaning